To apply for scholarships at Uppsala University you must be a full-time student and meet the specific requirements stated.

 Your membership is confirmed by a certificate from the Swedish Church.

 An itinerary must be attached if you are applying for a travel scholarship.
-This should include the purpose of the travel, time periods and planned content.
+This must include the purpose of the travel, time periods for the travels and stay as well as the planned content of the trip.

 Below are examples of some of the most common certificates needed.

-Must be attached by students of undergraduate and graduate level.
-PhD students should attach transcripts to prove admission to postgraduate studies.
+A study certificate must be attached by students of undergraduate and graduate level.
+PhD students must attach transcripts proving they are actively participating in postgraduate studies.

-A brief description of the research you are conducting and for what purpose you intend to use the scholarship for which you are applying.
+A brief description of the research you are conducting and the purpose for which you intend to use the scholarship you are applying for must be attached.
 Also specify if the project for which you are applying is part of a larger project or more self-contained.

-This should include the total amount you are applying for and the expenses the scholarship is intended to cover.
-State for example if the money will be used for living expenses (and for how long), material costs, operating costs, laboratory expenses, travel, accommodation, car or boat rental, etc. The amount for which you are applying must be stated in your application.
-You can't be granted a higher amount than the one you apply for.
+A cost estimate must be attached if you are applying for a research or travel scholarship.
+This must include the total amount you are applying for and the different expenses, with specified amounts, the scholarship is intended to cover.
+State for example if the money will be used for living expenses (and for how long), material costs, operating costs, laboratory expenses, travel, accommodation, car or boat rental, etc. The total amount for which you are applying must be stated in your application.
+You cannot be granted a higher amount than the one you applied for.

 List of publications

 List all your publications.
-You can also include (not published) material from conferences.
+You can also include (unpublished) material from conferences.

 Itinerary (if funding is sought for travel)

-This should include the purpose of the travel, time periods and planned content.
+This must include the purpose of the travel, time periods for the travels and stay as well as the planned content of the trip.

 Statement by supervisor/equivalent